emergesource/resume/resume.md

 * infrastructure
 * Shared Services
 * Hover
-* Champion of _common infrastructure_ project that aims to provide simple and reusable infrastructure as code solutions to common problems with terraform and salt
+* Champion of _common infrastructure_ project that provides Tucows engineering teams  simple and reusable infrastructure as code solutions to common problems with terraform and salt
 * Lead on _Project Hoofprint_ (blueprint) which laid the groundwork for the widespread adoption of distributed miroservice architecture & infrastructure at Tucows across all lines of business